New Mexico Bill Permanently Creates Office of New Americans

 Before this, Governor Michelle Lujan Grisham signed House Bill 9, also known as the Immigrant Safety Act, into law on Feb.
 5.

 The law terminates any existing 287(g) agreements between public entities and ICE.
 It also prohibits future renewals of the agreement across the state.
-The law prohibits the use of public land, facilities, or other government resources to detain individuals for federal immigration purposes.
+The law prohibits using public land, facilities, or other government resources to detain individuals for federal immigration purposes.

 Hot this week